-Birders and other nature lovers simply enjoy the varied wildlife on this short relaxing trail, following the shoreline of a small man-made lake.
-The trail name comes from a neighbouring cove, where fishermen used to jig for cod.
+Birders and other nature lovers will enjoy the varied wildlife on this short relaxing trail, following the shoreline of a small man-made lake.
+The trail name comes from a nearby cove, where fishermen used to jig for cod.

 Trailhead: Parking lot on the Cabot Trail

 Length: 2.5 km (1.6 mi) loop